shoui520/shoui520.github.io/docs/guide.md

 __Benefits__
 + Quick to review.
 I average 500 cards in 30 minutes with these.
 + Able to mine everything and anything (does not follow i+1)
-+ Animecards.site: “has the same benefits as sentence cards” this can be disputed though.
 __Drawbacks__
 - Significantly harder than i+1 sentence cards.
 For the same reason Core 2K is harder than [Tango N5+N4](https://learnjapanese.moe/resources/#vocabulary).
 - Much more likely to mix up similar words.